xoofx/SuperluminalPerf/readme.md

 ## Features

-- One-to-One mapping with the native Superluminal PerformanceAPI.
+- One-to-One mapping with the native Superluminal PerformanceAPI (API Version `2.0`)
 - Compatible with .NET 5.0
 - Provides [binaries](#binaries) or [source embedding](#source-embedding) through a single NuGet package